stoyq/heart-disease-predictor/README.md

     ```
     This will download the dataset, perform cleaning, preprocessing, analysis, and output relevant tables and figures.

+    Note: If you are running this inside the Docker container terminal (via Method B), and it says make command not found, then you can install make utility by:

+    ```
+    apt-get update
+    apt-get install -y make
+    ```

-2. After running the analysis, you can reproduce the final project report by:
+3. After running the analysis, you can reproduce the final project report by:

     ```
     make report